2009 Brisbane International: Day three: 6 January

-First round play was completed and second round play was started in men's singles, resulting in several upsets of seeded players.
-World No. 3 and top-seeded Serbian Novak Djokovic lost his first round match to Latvia's Ernests Gulbis 6-4, 6-4.
-Gulbis, who reached a career-high ranking of World No. 38 during 2008 that included a maiden Grand Slam quarterfinal, was rewarded with a match against Frenchman Paul-Henri Mathieu who beat Russian qualifier Teymuraz Gabashvili 6-3, 6-3.
-The other seeds to play their first matches were Frenchman Jo Wilfried Tsonga, who beat Argentinian Agustín Calleri, currently ranked World No. 62, 6-2, 7-5, and fifth-seeded Czech Tomáš Berdych who advanced 6-0, 6-4 to a second round match against Kei Nishikori, the Japanese player who beat U.S. player Bobby Reynolds 6-2, 6-3.
+First round play was completed and second round play was started in men's singles, resulting in several upsets of seeded players. world No. 3 and top-seeded Serbian Novak Djokovic lost his first round match to Latvia's Ernests Gulbis 6-4, 6-4.
+Gulbis, who reached a career-high ranking of world No. 38 during 2008 that included a maiden Grand Slam quarterfinal, was rewarded with a match against Frenchman Paul-Henri Mathieu who beat Russian qualifier Teymuraz Gabashvili 6-3, 6-3.
+The other seeds to play their first matches were Frenchman Jo Wilfried Tsonga, who beat Argentinian Agustín Calleri, currently ranked world No. 62, 6-2, 7-5, and fifth-seeded Czech Tomáš Berdych who advanced 6-0, 6-4 to a second round match against Kei Nishikori, the Japanese player who beat U.S. player Bobby Reynolds 6-2, 6-3.
 Mario Ančić, Florent Serra, and Michaël Llodra all won their first round matches, against Amer Delic, Juan Carlos Ferrero, and home qualifier Joseph Sirianni.
 Fourth-seeded Robin Söderling and seventh-seeded Richard Gasquet won their second round matches: Gasquet defeated Taylor Dent 7-5, 6-4 while Söderling recorded a 6-3, 6-3 triumph against Julien Benneteau.

 The second round started in women's singles.
-Second seed Victoria Azarenka took over 2 hours to win her match against Slovakian born but Australian based Jarmila Gajdošová 7-6, 7-5.
+Second seed Victoria Azarenka took over 2 hours to win her match against Slovak-born but Australian based Jarmila Gajdošová 7-6, 7-5.
 The match between Tathiana Garbin and Alisa Kleybanova took 2 hours 20 minutes to complete, with the former winning 4-6, 6-4, 6-2.
 The fourth seed Marion Bartoli emerged victorious in a match lasting half an hour less despite taking three sets, beating qualifier Melinda Czink 5-7, 6-3, 6-1.
 Lucie Šafářová defeated home-favourite Samantha Stosur in the night session 6-4, 6-4 in under an hour to reach the quarterfinals.
 The Australian, whose ranking had dropped to outside the top 150 while she was ill with meningitis, lost despite feeling she had been hitting the ball well. Šafářová is due to play Azarenka, and Bartoli will face Garbin.